Engee documentation

 end

-Then in the code we see a function that is evaluated each time the block is accessed.
+Then, in the code, we see a function that is calculated each time the block is accessed.

-It is very important that when this function is called, its internal variables are not changed.
-The method (functor) step can be called many times between simulation steps, so if you change the internal state of the block in it, it will change too often.
+It is very important that when accessing this function, its internal variables do not change.
+Method (functor) step It can be called many times between simulation steps, so if you change the internal state of the block, it will change too often.

-Here we can refer to external and internal parameters of the block (c.параметр).
+Here we can access the external and internal parameters of the block (c.параметр).

 function (c::Block)(t::Real, x)